0xdeadf1sh/KNR/README.md

 ## License

 There is no license.
 All code is in public domain.
-See [LICENSE](./LICENSE] for details.
+See the `LICENSE` file for details.